ProfessorNova/PPO-Car/README.md

 - Libraries: numpy, scipy, gymnasium, and pygame.
 These can all be installed using pip.

 ## How to run my pretrained model
 You just need to copy all files contained in this [example](https://github.com/ProfessorNova/car-driving-agent/tree/main/example_custome_environment) into one folder, and run [PPO_Agent.py](https://github.com/ProfessorNova/car-driving-agent/blob/main/example_custome_environment/PPO_Agent.py).
+Make sure that the current working directory is the example_custome_environment.
+Otherwise there could be some issues with loading the model.

 ## How to train
 In the [PPO_Agent.py](https://github.com/ProfessorNova/car-driving-agent/blob/main/example_custome_environment/PPO_Agent.py) from the [example](https://github.com/ProfessorNova/car-driving-agent/tree/main/example_custome_environment) you need to change the main to: